Feedback

 About the Accountability Pod

-We, Legien Warsosemito-Schenk, Roos Reijbroek, Tanya Rozenthal and Wilrieke Sophia are professionals in the field of sexuality, intimacy and relationships.
+We, Arati, Roos Reijbroek, Tanya Rozenthal and Wilrieke Sophia are professionals in the field of sexuality, intimacy and relationships.
 Our activities differ from each other; from consultancy to bodywork, from retreats to session work, from therapy to pleasure experiences.
 Our personal backgrounds are also different; we differ in terms of gender, sexual preference, ethnicity, neurodiversity, education, nationality, work experience and age.
 We value what we each do, and have no business interests in each other’s companies.

 What we have in common is that it is not easy for each of us to join a regular professional group in the Netherlands.
 This is, for example, because our work is “self-created” and not regulated, because our profession in the Netherlands is too small, because our activities are too diverse, because we work in niche communities and therefore cannot meet certain conditions, or because we feel uncomfortable in an institutionalized large-scale group.